-As described in more detail in Appendix A, immunizations against diphtheria, tetanus, pertussis, poliomyelitis, rubella (measles), mumps, rubella (German measles), hepatitis- B, and Hemophilus influenza- b (Hib) and Coronavirus/ COVID-19 are required for attendance of any student in the School.
+Subject to the exemptions as provided by law, immunizations against diphtheria, tetanus, pertussis, poliomyelitis, rubella (measles), mumps, rubella (German measles), hepatitis- B, and haemophilus influenza- b (Hib) are required for attendance of any student in the School.
 A student's immunization record must be submitted prior to attendance, although a student may be conditionally enrolled provided that necessary immunizations have been initiated and a schedule has been established for completion of the required immunizations or the student has met the exemption from immunization.